vyos/vyos-documentation/docs/configuration/protocols/ospf.rst

 .. cfgcmd:: set protocols ospf redistribute <route source> route-map <name>

-   This command allows to use route map to filter redistributed routes from given route source.
+   This command allows to use route map to filter redistributed routes from the given route source.
 There are five modes available for route source: bgp, connected, kernel, rip, static.

 Operational Mode Commands